 Net Price: $23,766/yr

 8. Western Washington University

 Western Washington University, undoubtedly one of the best universities in Washington, is home to both challenging academics and spirited Vikings athletic teams.
 But WWU’s appeal isn’t limited to the campus grounds.
 Take full advantage of nearby Seattle and Vancouver, B.C. – both of which offer great internship opportunities and are accessible by train and bus.
 While perhaps it could be said that Western Washington has less recognition than other schools in the state, WWU offers unique features that others do not.
 For example, a twice-weekly newspaper gives students a chance to get their hands dirty in publishing and build up a portfolio.
 And since the school is 95% undergrad, you’ll have opportunities to work with faculty on research that elsewhere would go to graduate students.

 7. University of Washington Bothell

-The University of Washington–Bothell only just opened its doors in 1990.
+The University of Washington-Bothell only just opened its doors in 1990.
 Already, it’s on the fast-track for a prime position as one of the best cheap colleges in Washington.
-Since 2010 the school has added 33 new majors and nearly doubled the number of faculty.
-For its 5,000 students (a number that’s sure to continue a steady upward climb), UW–Bothell is a strong investment that offers $287,500 in a 20-year ROI.
+The school has added 33 new majors and nearly doubled the number of faculty.
+For its 5,000 students (a number that’s sure to continue a steady upward climb), UW-Bothell is a strong investment that offers $287,500 in a 20-year ROI.
 And of those 5,000 students, nearly half represent ethnic minority communities and add an important sense of diversity to classrooms.
-New in the fall of 2015: the 36,000 sq ft Activities & Recreation Center (ARC), designed specifically to address students’ feedback.
+The 36,000 sq ft Activities & Recreation Center (ARC) is designed specifically to address students’ feedback.